KBAQ: Sign-on

 In 1998, KBAQ was relocated to the White Tank Mountains north and west of Phoenix, which permitted an increase in effective radiated power to 12,500 watts.
 However, some areas were shaded from the signal, notably affluent parts of Scottsdale containing many station supporters.
 Translators were later installed on South Mountain and in Scottsdale to improve coverage.

 In 2009, KBAQ was approved to return to South Mountain with an effective radiated power of 30,000 watts.

 Funding

-The station is funded by donations from listeners, the Corporation for Public Broadcasting, and the community college district.
-KBAQ holds periodic fundraisers on the air and on its website.

 In fiscal year 2022, KBAQ had combined operating and nonoperating revenues of $3.21 million, with the largest share coming from more than $1.07 million in private gifts.
 This represented 20 percent of the total revenue generated by KJZZ and KBAQ.